dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 This will tell Godot, how to change the property values when it reaches this keyframe.

-You usually tweek your animations this way, when the movement doesn't "look right".
+You usually tweak your animations this way, when the movement doesn't "look right".

 ## Advanced: Call Func tracks